Jonatan Matajonmatum.com

 Bot requesting changes after finding vulnerabilities in the code

-When bedrock_enabled = true, Lambda sends the PR diff to Claude 3 Haiku (configurable) before approving.
-In the screenshot, the bot detected 3 issues in intentionally vulnerable code — including a SQL injection from directly concatenating req.query.id — and requested changes instead of approving.
+When bedrock_enabled = true, Lambda sends the PR diff to Claude 3.5 Haiku (configurable) before approving.
+In PR #21, the bot detected 2 issues in intentionally vulnerable code — a hardcoded API key and a SQL injection — and requested changes with inline comments instead of approving.
 The model reviews for:

 • Bugs and logic errors